georgi9603/Portfolio/README.md

 # Blog-portfolio
-Blog-portfolio show my ideas and projects I have worked or I am currently working on
+Portfolio to show my ideas and projects I have worked or I am currently working on.
+What problems I've been facing and how I have solved them.